WDCommunity/wdpksrc/README.rst

 mksapkg setup
 ^^^^^^^^^^^^^

-For simple script based apps (like most of the current packages), you only need mksapkg to create a binary.
+For simple script based apps (most of the current packages), you only need mksapkg to create a binary.

 On Ubuntu 16.04: